How Are Basilar Migraines Treated?

 Treatments for basilar migraines generally aim to relieve symptoms of pain and nausea.
 You might take pain relievers such as acetaminophen, ibuprofen, and naproxen, as well as nausea medicines such as chlorpromazine, metoclopramide, and prochlorperazine.
 Your doctor may prescribe a medication that treats regular migraines, such as triptans.

 Can Basilar Migraines Be Prevented?

-- Eating a balanced diet
+- Eat a balanced diet.

-- Avoiding drugs and alcohol
+- Avoid drugs and alcohol.

-Some foods thought to be common triggers of migraines include:
+Some common food triggers include:

 Along with these changes, your doctor might prescribe the same preventive medications that work for regular migraines.
 These include seizure medicines such as topiramate (Topamax) or valproic acid (Depakote).
 Other drugs, called calcium channel blockers, work by keeping blood vessels narrow and by blocking your body from giving off a chemical called serotonin.
 Some antidepressants also block serotonin, so you might take one for your migraines, too.